czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **Motivate**

 People love to be inspired to make a positive change to their life or to the world.
 So if your headline contains information like Start a vegan diet.
 Or look 10 years younger.
 And you can back it up with evidence to help them achieve that goal.
-You will get readers scrolling through your article.
+You will get potential customers scrolling through your article.

 ## **Use a powerful first word**